 There are lots of things to do in the Lakes, walking up Blencathra, Hallin Fell or Skiddaw for a start.
 But there are plenty of other things to get up to.
 Keswick is good for shopping.
 Booths supermarket is worth a visit and there are lots of coffee shops and restaurants.
-Kat’s Kitchen (017687 72211) does good vegan and vegetarian food and Jaspar’s Coffee House (017687 73366) likewise does vegetarian options and The Wild Strawberry (017687 74399) is a nice creperie if you want some thing a bit different.
+Kat’s Kitchen (017687 72211) does good vegan and vegetarian food and Jaspar’s Coffee House (017687 73366) likewise does vegetarian options and The Wild Strawberry (017687 74399) is lovely for afternoon tea.
 You could visit Derwentwater or take a trip to Mirehouse on Bassenthwaite Lake.
 The Pencil Museum or the Theatre by the Lake are great if you want something a bit out of the ordinary.

 Pooley Bridge is down by Ullswater.
 There are several places to eat.
 We think The Sun Inn (017684 86205) is the best for food, but The Crown (017684 25869) has a lovely balcony and outside space.
 The Pooley Bridge Inn also does a hearty meal and Treetops does some great ice cream.
 If you want some restaurant food then 1863 is excellent, you will need to book (017684 86334).

 Rheged is worth a visit, particularly if it is raining.
 They have a cinema there, but it shows live streaming and special features rather than the standard films.
 If you want to experience cinema-going like it used to be go to the Lonsdale Cinema in Penrith!

 Dalemain is a beautiful Georgian house near to Ullswater.
 They have a wonderful garden that has won many awards.
 Or for other historic houses www.historic houses.org